-Sitting in isolated splendour at the centre of Globe Town Market Square, surrounded by Sixties apartment blocks, a traditional market stall owned by Downey Brothers has been supplying the local community with fresh seafood for as long as the East End can remember.
+Sitting in isolated splendour at the centre of Globe Town Market, surrounded by Sixties apartment blocks, a traditional market stall owned by Downey Brothers has been supplying the local community with fresh seafood for as long as the East End can remember.

 ‘I’ve been selling fish for 38 years,’ says Del Downey, the third-generation fishmonger who is pretty much a local celebrity.

 Downey’s family has been in the fish business for 130 years, starting with his grandfather Cornelius Downey who set up a small shop in Bethnal Green opposite the Repton Boxing Club.
 His father George with brother Harry then followed in their father’s footsteps, moving from a shop to a fish stall on the Roman Road in 1930s.